github/vscode-codeql/extensions/ql-vscode/README.md

 # CodeQL extension for Visual Studio Code

 This project is an extension for Visual Studio Code that adds rich language support for [CodeQL](https://help.semmle.com/codeql).
-It's used to find problems in code bases using CodeQL.
+It's used to find problems in codebases using CodeQL.
 In particular, the extension:

 * Enables you to use CodeQL to query databases and discover problems in code bases.
 * Shows the flow of data through the results of path queries, which is essential for triaging security results.